ardriveapp/ardrive-cli/README.md

 TODO:
-list out the drive info to get the ar:// links upload files/folders show how list drive could be piped into things like...
+list out the drive info to get the ar:// links

+show how list drive could be piped into things like...
--   get number of files
--   get size

 -   get other cool things?

-upload a single file to it, move another file into that new folder get all info for a specific file generating share urls list all commands
+upload a single file to it, move another file into that new folder

+list all commands

 ```shell